c-downey-1/digitalgarden/_notes/ideas/Hyperstition.md

 **Through this lens, ideas become weaponized, contagious, agentic, power-seeking, and warfare.**

-Hyperstitional narratives play with truth in an interesting way.
-The fictions that activate themselves were in a real sense true the entire time.
-A false idea is *made true* by its own effects.

-Hyperstition moves away from traditional philosophies where ideas *represent* the world to one where idea *produce* the world.
+Hyperstition moves away from traditional philosophies where ideas *represent* the world to one where ideas *produce* the world.
 Thus, [[hyperstition reminds us that the future is up for grabs]].

 [[Hyperstition provides a framework to talk about the power of imagination in a rigorous way]].